-Beginning with the application for waiver services and throughout the development of the POT, the CMT or other case management provider makes sure that they participant is provided with the opportunity, and is encouraged, to involve individuals of their choice in the development of the POT.
-The Informing Notice informs the waiver participant, and/or legal representative/legally responsible adult of the participant's authority determining who can assist them in selecting and identifying waiver services and providers.
+Beginning with the application for waiver services and throughout the development of the POT, the participant is provided with the opportunity, and is encouraged, to involve individuals of their choice in the development of the POT.
+The Informing Notice informs the waiver participant and/or legal representative/legally responsible adult of the participant's authority to determining who can assist them in selecting and identifying waiver services and providers.
 The Informing Notice includes a complete description of the roles and responsibilities of the waiver participant, primary caregivers, the participant's current primary care physician, HCBA Waiver service providers, and the Waiver Agency, in the development and implementation of the POT, as applicable.

-The CMT provides the waiver participant, legal representative/legally responsible adult(s), and/or circle of support with information on the purpose of the POT and encourages them to participate in identifying the participant's goals, needs, medical necessity Waiver services, and providers to support and maintain the safety through the implementation of the home program.
+The CMT provides the waiver participant, legal representative/legally responsible adult(s) and/or circle of support, with information on the purpose of the POT and encourages them to participate in identifying the participant's goals, needs, medically necessary Waiver services, and providers, to support and maintain the s safety through the implementation of the home program.
+The CMT also provides person-centered comprehensive care management at the request of the waiver participant, legal representative/legally responsible adult(s), and /or circle of support.
 The CMT also provides person-centered comprehensive care management at the request of the waiver participant, legal representative/legally responsible adult(s), and/or circle of support.
-The information is provided verbally at the initial and ongoing face-to-face home visits well as in writing in the HCBA Informing Notice.
-During the ongoing home visits, the CMT reviews the POT with the waiver participant, legal representative/legally responsible adult(s), and/or circle of support to verify the POT accurately reflects the participant's medical necessity care needs, type and duration of services, and providers of the service.
+The CMT also provides person-centered comprehensive care management at the request of the waiver participant, legal representative/legally responsible adult(s), and/or circle of support.
+The information is provided verbally at the initial and ongoing face-to-face home visits, as well as in writing in the HCBA Informing Notice.
+During the ongoing home visits or telehealth sessions conducted in accordance with DHCS' telehealth policies for Medicaid State Plan services, the CMT reviews the POT with the waiver participant, legal representative/legally responsible adult(s) and/or circle of support to verify the POT accurately reflects the participant's medically necessary care needs, type and duration of services, and providers of the service.
 In signing the POT, the participant's current primary care physician is attesting to the medical necessity of the waiver services identified in the POT.